Patater/modern-cmake/chapters/testing/googletest.md

 endif()
 ```

+I would recommend using something like `PROJECT_NAME STREQUAL CMAKE_PROJECT_NAME` to set the default for the option, since this should only build by default if this is the current project.
 As mentioned before, you have to do the `enable_testing` in your main CMakeLists.
 Now, in your tests directory:

 ```cmake
 add_subdirectory("${PROJECT_SOURCE_DIR}/extern/googletest" "extern/googletest")
 ```

-If you did this in your main CMakeLists, you could use a normal add_subdirectory; the extra path here is needed to correct the build path because we are calling it from a subdirectory.
+If you did this in your main CMakeLists, you could use a normal `add_subdirectory`; the extra path here is needed to correct the build path because we are calling it from a subdirectory.

 The next line is optional, but keeps your `CACHE` cleaner: